jadelapuente/14jdelap.github.io/content/posts/drafts/how-does-cgo-work.md

 draft: true
 ---

-There's a few reasons I've been interested in understanding `Cgo`:
+There's a few reasons I've been interested in understanding how `Cgo` works:

+- I didn't know how you could compile 2 different languages into the same binary
-- Understanding language runtime differences and their implications for interoperability (for example, how Go's goroutines and garbage collection make it harder to embed in other languages, while C's minimal runtime makes it easier)
+- Language have runtime differences which affects their interoperability (for example, how Go's goroutines and garbage collection make it harder to embed in other languages, while C's minimal runtime makes it easier)
-- Understanding how code from 2 different languages can compile to the same binary
-- C has historically been the de-facto language for systems programming and has many useful libraries (like the Python API)
+- There's a lot of code in the wild calling C foreign function interfaces because C has historically been the de-facto language for systems programming and has many useful libraries (like the Python API)

-Thus, in this article I'll compare 3 "Hello, world!" programs:
+Thus, in this article I'll compare 3 "Hello, world!" programs through binary symbol analysis to get to the root of *how* they're different:

 - One written in C
 - One written in Go
 - One written in Go with Cgo

+> A gentle introduction to compilation and symbol analysis is [this primer I wrote]({{< relref "/posts/how-to-diagnose-and-mitigate-linking-errors/" >}}).

 ## "Hello, world!" in C